JabRef/jabref/PRIVACY.md

 ## JabRef Browser Extension

-No personal data (like name, email address, billing address or credit card) is collected.
+No personal data (like name, email address, billing address or credit card) is collected by the Browser Extension.
-By using the extension you will remain completely anonymous.
+The Browser Extension uses Zotero services, where [Zotero's Privacy Policy](https://www.zotero.org/support/privacy) applies.

 ### Collecting information

 When you access a website with your web browser, the Browser Extension is designed to save time by allowing you to quickly import bibliographic information into JabRef.
-Therefor the extension collects and analyzes some information concerning your browser activity.
+Therefore, the extension collects and analyzes some information concerning your browser activity.

 In particular, the following information is used:

 - the url of the current website you are visiting,
 - the content of the current website.

 ### Storing information

 No data will be stored by the Browser Extension.

 ### Sharing information

 The Browser Extension does not share any data except with the local instance of the JabRef software application, which stores the citation data as a new entry in its library.

 ## Links to other Websites

 Our Service may contain links to other websites that are not operated by Us.
 If you click on a third party link, you will be directed to that third party's site.
 We strongly advise you to review the Privacy Policy of every site you visit.

 We have no control over and assume no responsibility for the content, privacy policies or practices of any third party sites or services.

 ## Changes to this Privacy Policy

 This privacy policy may be changed eventually.
 We encourage you to check this Privacy Policy periodically for any changes.
 Any material change will be mentioned in the changelog and in our blog.